Blushiva/Driver-s-Education-Study-Guide-Behind-the-Wheel/README.md

 # Driver's Education Study Guide Behind the Wheel

  This is an extensive study guide written for people who are going to be taking the driving test.
-This was written to prepare the person for the road test.
+This was written to prepare the person for the Minnesota road test.
 The links are to videos that will help assist you in learning driving.